-With dining options on-site, you may never have to leave!
-Pipestem Resort features several enticing dining options, all of which are open to the general public.
+With dining options on-site, you never have to leave!
+All of Pipestem Resort’s restaurants are open to the public.

-Everything you need for that vacation is right here, plus a little extra.
+Everything you need for the perfect vacation is right here, plus a little extra.

 Pro Shop – Features logoed golf apparel and unique golf merchandise.

-Expressions of McKeever Lodge – Features apparel, art glass, and speciality gifts.
+Expressions of McKeever Lodge – Features logo apparel, art glass, West Virginia roasted coffee and specialty gifts.

-Campground Store – Features staple products and groceries to make your stay more convenient and enjoyable.
+Campground Store – Features staple products, supplies and groceries to make your stay more convenient and enjoyable.

-Canyon Rim Gift Shop – Offers a wide selection of souvenirs and gifts.
+Reflections at Canyon Rim – Offers a wide selection of souvenirs, West Virginia glassware, gifts and souvenirs.

 Mountain Artisan Center – Features West Virginia hand-crafted merchandise.

-Recreation Center Speciality Shop – Features logoed apparel, recreation equipment, disc golf, and archery supplies.
+Recreation Center Specialty Shop – Features logoed apparel, recreation equipment, disc golf and archery supplies.

 Mountain Creek Outfitters – Offers outdoor adventure apparel and gear.